MathStuff/Matrices/README.md

 C.col(n,as_matrix) #Returns nth column of the matrix as a list or matrix, set as_matrix to True to get the list as a matrix

 C.row(n,as_matrix) #Returns nth row of the matrix as a list or matrix, set as_matrix to True to get the list as a matrix

-C.subM(rowStart,rowEnd,columnStart,columnEnd) #Returns a sub-matrix by using the parameters as corners.
-Check exampleMatrices.py

 C.concat(matrix,concat_as) #Merges a matrix to itself. concat_as is set to "row" by default; if concatenation required is as columns, give "col" as the argument